Neutron Beta-Decay as Laboratory for Test of Standard Model: Appendix C: Analysis of infrared divergences of radiative corrections to continuum-state --decay of neutron

-Below we calculate the integral in Eq.(\ref{labelC.2}) by using the finite-photon mass (FPM) regularisation of the infrared divergences.
-Applying Feynman's parametrisation \cite{Rohrlich} we transform the integral in Eq.(\ref{labelC.2}) into the form
+Below we calculate the integral in Eq.(\ref{labelC.2}) by using the finite-photon mass (FPM) regularization of the infrared divergences.
+Applying Feynman's parametrization \cite{Rohrlich} we transform the integral in Eq.(\ref{labelC.2}) into the form

-where $p(x) = k_ex - k_p(1 - x)$ and $\mu$ is an infinitesimal photon mass, introduced for the infrared regularisation of the 4--momentum integrals \cite{RC8,Rohrlich}.
+where $p(x) = k_ex - k_p(1 - x)$ and $\mu$ is an infinitesimal photon mass, introduced for the infrared regularization of the 4--momentum integrals \cite{RC8,Rohrlich}.
 For the derivation of Eq.(\ref{labelC.3}) we have used the relation \cite{Rohrlich}

 where $A_e = Q^2 - 2 k_e\cdot Q + i0$, $A_p = Q^2 + 2k_p\cdot Q + i0$, $A = Q^2 - 2 p(x) \cdot Q + i0$ and $B = Q^2 - \mu^2 + i0$, respectively.
 Making a shift of variables $ q - p(x) y \to q$, a Wick rotation $q_0 \to iq_4$ \cite{Rohrlich} and integrating over $y$ we arrive at the expression \cite{RC8,RC9}